Nursing: Accelerated Second Degree

 - Use clinical reasoning strategies, communication and other affective skills as well as psychomotor skills to provide therapeutic nursing interventions to culturally diverse individuals, families and groups in varying health states.

-- Admission [FALL only] to the Helene Fuld School of Nursing (HFSON) in the College of Health Professions (CHP) through the Student Affairs and Retention Office (STAR).
+- Competitive Admission Process [FALL only] to the Helene Fuld School of Nursing (HFSON) in the College of Health Professions (CHP) through the College of Health Professions Academic Success Center, formerly STAR office.
 Application

 - EARLY Decision Deadline = December 1st each year